JennyLi2/Web-Interface-for-Remote-Python-Computation/readme.md

 This is a dissertation project carried out by Cheng Man Li under the supervision of Dr. Charles Grellois at the University of Sheffield.

 ## Introduction
-This Python program allows you to give access to your own selection of Python scripts, hosted and executed on your own machine, via a web interface.
+This Python program allows you to give access to your own selection of Python scripts, hosted and executed on your own machine, via a web interface implemented with Flask.
 Once installed and configured, a web server will run on your machine, allowing remote users to access a web page on which they will select one of the scripts you provide access to, then enter relevant parameters through a dynamically generated web form.
 The computation will run on your machine and send back the result to the remote user on a web page.

 Here is a demo of how a remote user will interact with the web interface:

 https://github.com/JennyLi2/Web-Interface-for-Remote-Python-Computation/assets/116062873/a73edca2-06fd-4bd2-8713-390a7c85248a

 ## Setup